rails/rails/guides/source/form_helpers.md

 Fundamentally HTML forms don't know about any sort of structured data, all they generate is name-value pairs, where pairs are just plain strings.
 The arrays and hashes you see in your application are the result of some parameter naming conventions that Rails uses.

-TIP: You may find you can try out examples in this section faster by using the console to directly invoke Racks' parameter parser.
+TIP: You may find you can try out examples in this section faster by using the console to directly invoke Rack's parameter parser.
 For example,

 ```ruby
 Rack::Utils.parse_query "name=fred&phone=0123456789"